 How Long Do Criminal Cases Take?

-The amount of time that passes between an arrest and the filing of charges on the one hand, and trial or entry of a guilty or "no contest" plea on the other, varies widely from case to case.
-A misdemeanor drunk driving case, for example, might resolve within a month of the date of arrest pursuant to a standard plea offer.
+The type of criminal case and the charges involved can greatly impact how long the case will take.
+A misdemeanor drunk driving case, for example, might resolve within a month of the date of arrest under a standard plea offer.
 (Prosecutors often have a policy of offering a routine deal to certain kinds of offenders, like DUI arrestees without any prior convictions.)
 Felony trials can linger without resolution for over a year—and that's without accounting for any delay between arrest and the filing of charges.
+A complex criminal tax fraud case might involve extensive discovery of tax documents and filings, whereas a shoplifting case caught on camera could resolve rather quickly.

 Speedy Trial Rights

 In-custody defendants often don't want to "waive" time, while out-of-custody defendants often do.
+Waiving time means the defendant agrees not to enforce the speedy-trial rules on timing, giving the prosecutor and defense more time to work on their case.
 There is no hard-and-fast practice, however, and defense attorneys usually have a strategy for recommending that the client either waive time or not.

 DEFEND YOUR RIGHTS